mdlincoln/mdlincoln.github.io/_posts/2013-11-12-networks-of-the-smithsonian-american-art-museum.md

 - Digital Humanities
 ---

 This summer [I developed a small utility](/projects/scraping-the-smithsonian.html) to scrape collections data from the Smithsonian Institution's [database](http://collections.si.edu).
 I got to work digging through the artworks at the [Smithsonian American Art Museum](http://americanart.si.edu).
 Using [Gephi](http://gephi.org) I created a [network map](/assets/gephi/saam_network) of artworks there made between 1900 and 1935.
 (You can click through to go to an interactive version.)
+[I've posted the scripts used to create this on GitHub](https://github.com/mdlincoln/saam).

 [![Preview of a network map of paintings at the SAAM](/assets/images-display/saam_preview.png)](/assets/gephi/saam_network)